KERRY DAVID

 FOUNDER & CEO

-Thank you for supporting Over and Above Africa.
+Thank you for engaging with us and supporting Over and Above Africa’s mission.

 KERRY DAVID BIO